ahmetozlu/vehicle_counting_tensorflow/README.md

 ToDos:

-- TensorFlow 2.x version support will be developed.
 - More powerful detection models will be shared.
 - Sample codes will be developed to process different types of input videos (for different types of road traffics such as two way lane road).
 - Code cleanup will be performed.